TriliumNext/helm-charts/README.md

 Anything you see [here](https://github.com/bjw-s/helm-charts/blob/d9e8c23df242dd9a2dda7c3738360928526d7a20/charts/library/common/values.yaml), including the top-level keys, can be added and subtracted from this chart's `values.yaml`.

-For example, if you wished to create a `serviceAccount` as can be seen [here](https://github.com/bjw-s/helm-charts/blob/d9e8c23df242dd9a2dda7c3738360928526d7a20/charts/library/common/values.yaml#L364-L376):
+For example, if you wished to create a `serviceAccount`, refer to the values [here](https://github.com/bjw-s/helm-charts/blob/d9e8c23df242dd9a2dda7c3738360928526d7a20/charts/library/common/values.yaml#L364-L376), and override them as needed.
+So, to create a `serviceAccount`, you would want to add YAML below to your Helm release values:

 ```yaml
 serviceAccount: